Most of us are guilty of this at some point: writing in cryptics. Why?

-Aside from studying a poet forever burying his truth beneath layers of perplexity (if we are ever meant to find it at all), what interests me is the human tendency to overcomplicate problems, either out of shame, embarrassment or in trying to rescue some moral dignity.
+Aside from studying a poet forever burying truth between his lines (if we are ever meant to find it at all), what interests me is the tendency to overcomplicate problems, either out of shame, embarrassment or pride.

-Scenario: person A is in a relationship but goes to spend the day with person B, whom they have always had an attraction to.
+Scenario: person A is in a relationship but goes to spend the day with person B, to whom they are attracted.
 Person A ends the day feeling sheepish, unsettled and awkward, and explains it off as ‘it’s complicated’.
-It’s not complicated at all, but a collection of guilt and other unpleasant sensations that determines a distinctly defensive response.
-The majority of us will tie situations in knots to avoid a palpably and unescapably naked truth.
+It’s not complicated, but guilt and other unpleasant sensations have created a defensive response.
+The majority of us tie situations in knots to avoid unescapable truths.

 I’m no exception.
-One of my fundamental attractions to poetry, as I referenced recently, is how it frequently harbours and shrouds truths that are (as they often are) too painful or disappointing to contemplate.
-Thomas Wyatt’s sensational sonnet ‘I find no peace’ mulls mysteriously over such an awkward (if straightforward) problem.
+One of my main attractions to poetry is how often it shrouds truths that are too painful or disappointing to contemplate.
+Thomas Wyatt’s sonnet ‘I find no peace’ mulls mysteriously over such an awkward (if straightforward) problem.

-Transparency like this takes courage, confidence in one’s own self, and faith in the understanding of others.
-I do not claim to have an abundance of any of these qualities; this past week in particular has shattered the latter.
+Transparency takes courage, self-confidence, and faith in the understanding of others.
+I do not claim to have an abundance of any of these qualities.
+This past week in particular has shattered the latter.

-I have come to accept being a fundamentally unattractive kind of person, and even to grace the benefits – it heightens my reactions to the promise of nicer things and nicer people – but I have not yet come to accept being a target of invective and ire.
+I have come to accept being a fundamentally unattractive kind of person, and even to grace the benefits – it heightens my reactions to the promise of nicer things and nicer people.
+I have not yet come to accept being a target of invective.
 If only I could show any sign of giving back rather than just absorbing it.

 Perhaps that itself is some positive function or personal fallacy for the world.
-But then perhaps I can forgive not wanting to detail any of this.
-To do so, after all, is not only to reiterate and relive what was said, but also to fill with doubt anew, and then to realise that it did happen.
+To detail this is not only to relive what was said, but also to restate it and re-contemplate its validity.
 A human vacuum cleaner of others’ insecurity and bile.
-It’s a truth I do not expect others to believe, and one which is getting worse to contemplate.
-Come on – there must be better things ahead.
+It’s a truth which, quite honestly, I don’t expect people to believe.
+There must be better things ahead.